 A Mini Neck Lift Procedure is suitable for patients with more moderate concerns.
-The procedure is less extensive than a other surgical techniques and therefore has much smaller incision lines and scars.
-Often patients who are having a type of facelift procedure performed will choose to undergo a mini lift on their neck alongside their surgery so that their results are balanced.
-Although their main concerns will be with facial aging, many facelift patients have concerns with signs of aging on their neck or wish to ensure that their face and neck are well balanced.
+The procedure is less extensive than other surgical techniques and therefore has much smaller incision lines and scars.
+Often patients who are having a type of facelift procedure performed will choose to undergo a mini-lift on their neck alongside their surgery so that their results are balanced.
+Although their main concerns will be with facial ageing, many facelift patients have concerns with signs of ageing on their neck or wish to ensure that their face and neck are well balanced.
 RealSelf states that the average cost for a mini surgical lift is around $2,000 since the surgery is far quicker and requires a smaller procedure.

 Cost Of A Neck Lift And Lower Face Lift

 Since the procedure only alters the appearance of a patient’s neck, many patients choose to combine the procedure with additional surgery.
 Most often, a neck lift is combined with a type of Facelift Procedure such as a mini facelift or a full facelift procedure.
 In other cases, the surgery is combined with a Brow Lift or Blepharoplasty procedure.

 However, a lower facelift procedure is very frequently combined with a neck lift since it is performed on the lower third of the face and so combining the two procedures will address signs of ageing across the neck, jawline, and chin.
 According to RealSelf, the average cost of a facelift is around $12,200 but they state that the cost of a lower facelift is $9,725.
 For more information on the average cost of various facelift procedures, you can read our blog ‘How Much Does A Facelift Cost In Dallas, Texas?’